nol13/fuzzball.js/README.md

         100
 ```

-If your strings contain astral symbols/code points beyond the basic multilingual plane (BMP), set astral to true.
-It won't outright fail if you don't set astral to true, but those symbols will be treated as multiple characters so the ratio will be off a bit. (uses charCodeAt() vs. codePointAt() internally) This will have a slight impact on performance, which is why is off by default, but not as much as useCollator.
+If your strings contain code points beyond the basic multilingual plane (BMP), set astral to true.
+If your strings contain astral symbols and this is not set, those symbols will be treated as multiple characters so the ratio will be off a bit.
+(This will have a slight impact on performance, which is why it's turned off by default.)

 ```js
 var options = {full_process: false, astral: true};